 How Group Therapy Can Help You Overcome Addiction

-For people who suffer from addiction to drugs and alcohol, there are several different types of therapy with one common goal in mind: sobriety.
-Every therapy style differs from one another and each has its pros and cons.
-Some of these therapy options include:
+For people who suffer from drug and alcohol abuse in Missouri, there are several different types of addiction counseling and support groups with one common goal in mind: sobriety.
+Every therapy style differs from one another, and each has its pros and cons.
+Some of these counseling options for addiction treatment include:

 - Individual therapy